 The events of the last few years have motivated many business leaders to bring their organizations up to speed through digital transformation initiatives.
 However, a number of companies are still struggling to keep up.
-Whether you’re scrambling to streamline operations or seeking reassurance that your current systems are working efficiently and effectively, there are some initial steps you can take to help identify any shortcomings and improve your business processes.
+Whether you’re scrambling to streamline operations or seeking reassurance that your current systems are working efficiently and effectively, there are some initial steps you can take to help identify and fix any shortcomings and improve your business processes.

 Before you get started…

 Before diving in, make sure you’ve defined the problem(s) you want to address first.
 This might mean focusing on one specific area of the business or addressing multiple issues collectively.
 As a team, determine where to prioritize efforts based on those with the highest impact, such as customer satisfaction, waste reduction, profit improvement, and increased response time.
 It may also be a good time to simply ask your customers what’s working, what’s not, and what they wish they had in your product/services.
 Create a report detailing how the problem impacts the business and determine which area will benefit most from immediate action.

 If it’s been a while since you’ve performed a comprehensive audit on your business operations, it might be time to take an in-depth look at where things stand.
 That said, an audit doesn’t necessarily have to be a massive research project.
 If you’re not ready to work with an unbiased strategic partner for such an endeavor, you can start small by taking the DIY approach and prioritizing one or two key areas of the business that you know could use some extra attention.

 To do this, you’ll need to set aside some uninterrupted time to collect and comb through any existing data to look for items that could negatively affect your business or are already doing so.
 Create a document to catalog the relevant information and log your findings.
 Then, you can look at things like goals, objectives, and customer feedback, and assess how they stack up against competitors and current industry trends.